 Needless to say, your choices are almost unlimited if you know where to look for them.
 With that being said, these 10 least crowded hiking places in Los Angeles intend to help you find the best trails with fewer people to share them with.

 THE 10 LEAST CROWDED HIKING PLACES IN LOS ANGELES

 Summer is certainly the most popular time for hiking in Los Angeles.
 But when it comes to this season, the City of Angels looks rather barren with prevailing yellowing and brownish colors.
 Wildwood Regional Park, one of the least crowded hiking places in Los Angeles, however, surprises with some variety of landscapes.

 A two-mile hiking trail in the northwestern part of the Greater Los Angeles Area runs through the open and hidden in woods areas.
 The pinnacle of the hike is 40-foot-high Paradise Falls.

 Those who find the two-mile walk a piece of cake can extend their hiking journey to Lizard Rock.
 It adds extra 2.5 miles to the initial trail and rewards with great views of Wildwood Park, Conejo Valley, and Santa Rosa Valley.

 2. Wildwood Canyon Park

-Another less crowded hiking place is located in Burbank about 12 miles northwest of Downtown Los Angeles.
+Another less crowded hiking place is located in Burbank, about 12 miles northwest of downtown Los Angeles.
 Like its namesake mentioned above, Wildwood Canyon Park has more to offer than just a great outdoor workout.
-Spreading over two miles, its hiking trail hits a peak with panoramic views of Los Angeles.
+Spreading over two miles, its moderate hiking trail reaches a peak with the panoramic views of Los Angeles.